farlowdw/software-development-handbook/docs/_Partials/template-remarks/graphs-bellman-ford-repetition-explanation.md

 > If the shortest path from the source node to a node $v$ *ends* with the edge $u \to v$, and we already know the correct distance to $u$ (i.e., shortest distance from the source node to node $u$), and then we relax the edge $u \to v$, then we will find the correct distance to $v$.

-It may seem like a pretty obvious lemma, but the correctness of Bellman-Ford, Dijkstra, and topological sort are all based on it.
+It may seem like a pretty obvious lemma, but the correctness of Bellman-Ford, Dijkstra, and topological sort are all based on it:

+- **Dijkstra's Algorithm:** Utilizes this lemma by always selecting the unvisited node with the smallest known distance (the "greedy" approach), ensuring that when an edge $u\to v$ is relaxed, the distance to $u$ is already optimal.
+(This is why each edge only needs to be relaxed once.)
+- **Topological Sort-Based Algorithms:** In Directed Acyclic Graphs (DAGs), nodes are processed in a topological order, guaranteeing that when processing node $u$, all predecessors have been processed, and their distances are correct.
+(This is why each edge only needs to be relaxed once.)
+- **Bellman-Ford Algorithm:** Cannot rely on a specific processing order due to the presence of cycles and negative edge weights.
+It compensates by repeatedly relaxing all edges, ensuring that the correct distances eventually propagate through the graph.

 The consequence of this lemma is that, in order to find the correct distance to a node $v$, we need to relax all the edges in the shortest path from the source to $v$ *IN ORDER*.

 Dijkstra and topological sort are efficient because we only relax the out-going edges from each node *after* we found the correct distance for that node, so we only need to relax the edges once.
 Unfortunately, the combination of cycles and negative edges makes it impossible to find a "good" order to relax the edges.
 Thus, Bellman-Ford just relaxes all the edges in an arbitrary order (this is one iteration of Bellman-Ford).